-For the CRT, participants were instructed to perform as many calf-raises as possible at a self-determined pace in 30 sec (23).
-These test conditions were chosen to reflect functional tasks performed at an individual's natural pace, as previously validated in a similar protocol developed for elderly participants
+For the CRT, participants were instructed to perform as many calf-raises as possible at a self-determined pace in 30 s (23).
+These test conditions were chosen to reflect functional tasks performed at an individual's natural pace, as previously validated in a similar protocol developed for elderly participants (38).

-(39).
 During the test the subjects were instructed to reach the maximal ankle ROM with, previously marked on the wall, with both limbs and touching the heels to the ground at each repetition.
 The participants were barefoot, heels on the ground, knees extended, using their fingers touching a wall for balance.
-A reflective marker was placed on the malleolus, and a video was recorded at 88 frames per second using a high-speed camera (acA1300-75gc, Basler AG, Ahrensburg, Germany) in a sagittal position to track (Kinovea v.0.9.5, Charmant, J., & contributors) the vertical displacement of the ankle, count the calf raise repetitions and to analyze the different phases of the calf raise exercise (i.e., isometric, concentric, and eccentric).
+A reflective marker was placed on the malleolus, and a video was recorded at 88 frames/s using a high-speed camera (acA1300-75gc, Basler AG, Ahrensburg, Germany) in a sagittal position to track (Kinovea v.0.9.5, Charmant, J., & contributors) the vertical displacement of the ankle, count the calf raise repetitions, and to analyze the different phases of the calf raise exercise (i.e., isometric, concentric, and eccentric).
 The concentric phase was identified as the upward movement of the ankle, the eccentric phase as the downward movement, and the isometric phase as the period when the ankle was stationary between movements.
-Rate of perceived exertion (RPE) was assessed using the BORG-CR10 scale immediately after the exercise (40).
+Rate of perceived exertion (RPE) was assessed using the BORG-CR10 scale immediately after the exercise (39).

 Data were analyzed separately for each stage (i.e., sitting rest, standing rest, exercise, recovery).
-Gas exchange data were integrated and HR data averaged during the different intervals for further calculations.
-Energy expenditure (EE) was calculated from the measures of VCO_2 and VO_2 (in L/min) and analyzed using the formula of Brouwer (41): $[(3.869 \times VO_2) + (1.195 \times VCO_2)] \times (4.186/60) \times 1000$.
-The metabolic cost of exercise (MCE) was computed by subtracting the standing resting EE from the exercising EE and total work (W) calculated using body mass, gravity force and CRT total vertical displacement: $W = M \times g \times \Sigma h$ (38).
-CRT net efficiency (NE) was calculated using the formula: $\frac{Total\ work}{MCE} \times 100\%$.
+Gas exchange data were integrated and HR data was averaged during the different intervals for further calculations.
+Energy expenditure (EE) was calculated from the measures of $\dot{V}co_2$ and $\dot{V}o_2$ (in L/min) and analyzed using the formula of Brouwer (40): $[(3.869 \times \dot{V}o_2) + (1.195 \times \dot{V}co_2)] \times (4.186/60) \times 1,000$.
+The metabolic cost of exercise (MCE) was computed by subtracting the standing resting EE from the exercising EE and total work (W) calculated using body mass, gravity force, and CRT total vertical displacement: $W = M \times g \times \Sigma h$ (37).
+CRT net efficiency (NE) was calculated using the formula: $\frac{\text{Total work}}{\text{MCE}} \times 100\%$.

-Intra-rater repeatability for all measurements was assessed in 5 individuals who underwent three measurements per session across 5 separate days, each separated by a 7-day interval.
-ICC values ranged from 0.85 to 0.91 (mean \pm SD: 0.90 \pm 0.02), and within-subject CV ranged from 5.0% to 6.8% (mean \pm SD: 5.1 \pm 1.3%), indicating high reliability across all variables.
+Intra-rater repeatability for all measurements was assessed in five individuals who underwent three measurements per session across five separate days, each separated by a 7-day interval.
+ICC values ranged from 0.85 to 0.91 (means \pm SD: 0.90 \pm 0.02), and within-subject CV ranged from 5.0% to 6.8% (means \pm SD: 5.1 \pm 1.3%), indicating high reliability across all variables.

-Statistical analysis
+Statistical Analysis